Faisalkh90/Notes/README.md

 # Notes website
+***
-The user will be able to store notes in the browser (by using IndexedDB) and the ability to modify notes or delete them.
+The user will be able to store notes in the browser and the ability to modify notes or delete them.
 There are some features such as:

 1-Reverse the order of the notes from last to first and vice versa.